Jim Lewis

 Job title

-Aaron Douglas Professor of Mathematics, University of Nebraska - Lincoln
+Aaron Douglas Professor of Mathematics Emeritus, University of Nebraska-Lincoln

-W. James "Jim" Lewis is an Aaron Douglas Professor of Mathematics at the University of Nebraska-Lincoln (UNL) where he serves as the Director of the Center for Science, Mathematics and Computer Education and as Director of STEM Education Research Initiatives for the Office of Research and Economic Development.
+W. James "Jim" Lewis is an Aaron Douglas Professor of Mathematics Emeritus at the University of Nebraska-Lincoln (UNL).
 From 2015 to 2018, he worked at the National Science Foundation, serving first as Deputy Assistant Director and later as Acting Assistant Director of the Directorate for Education and Human Resources.

 From 1988 to 2003, Lewis served as chair of the Department of Mathematics during which time his department won the University of Nebraska's 1998 University-wide Departmental Teaching Award and a 1998 Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.
 Lewis has received his university’s Outstanding Teaching and Instructional Creativity Award and the Carnegie Foundation’s 2010 Nebraska Professor of the Year Award.
 He also received the UNL Chancellor’s Commission on the Status of Women Award for his support of opportunities for women in the mathematical sciences.
 In 2015, Lewis received the Mathematical Association of America’s Gung and Hu Award for Distinguished Service and the American Mathematical Society’s Award for Impact on the Teaching and Learning of Mathematics.
 Lewis is an elected Fellow of the American Mathematical Society and the American Association for the Advancement of Science.